AlexFilipin/ConditionalAccess/README.md

 # Supplementary information

 ## [Policy repository](https://github.com/AlexFilipin/ConditionalAccess/tree/master/PolicyRepository)
-A collection of conditional access policies in JSON format which are divided into the following categories:
+A collection of conditional access policies in JSON format which are divided into the following categories and used for policy sets:
 * Admin protection
 * Application protection
 * Attack surface reduction